The Most DELICIOUS, Ultimate Vanilla Frosting

 - Beat in Vanilla and icing sugar for 20 seconds (*if making frosting for a layer cake, beat in 20 g extra icing sugar).
 Leave frosting to stand in the fridge for 5 minutes so that sugar can melt into the cream cheese thoroughly.

 - Get the frosting from the fridge.
-Beat it on max speed - keep your beaters still in one corner while beating.
-The frosting will start off runny, but keep beating in one spot and it will start to thicken up.
-You're essentially re-whipping the cream inside the frosting. *NOTE: If the frosting isn't COLD, it won't whip up.
+Beat it on max speed for 30 seconds - 1 minute (tilt your bowl and keep your beaters still in on the lowest side of the bowl while beating).
+The frosting might start off runny, but keep beating in one spot and it will start to thicken up.
+You're essentially re-whipping the cream inside the frosting.
+It should be quite thick after 1 minute. *NOTE: If the frosting isn't COLD, it won't whip up.

 - Next scrape all the white chocolate ganache (it shouldn't be warmer than a cool room temperature when you add it in) into the frosting and beat it in on max speed immediately for 1 minute.
 The white chocolate will also help to thicken up the frosting even more. (*If making frosting for 1st cake layer, scrape your room temp, liquid agar-agar mixture into your frosting and beat it on max speed for 1 minute.)